What is Data Warehousing?

 The primary purpose of the integration layers is to extract information from multiple sources.
 By building a Source Agnostic integration layer you can ensure better business reporting.
 So, unless the company has a personalized application developed with a business-aligned data model on the back end, opting for a third-party source to align defeats the purpose.
 Integration needs to align with the business model.

-ETL Tool Considerations
+5. Data Warehouse Best Practices: ETL Tool Considerations

-Once the choice of data warehouse and the ETL vs ELT decision is made, the next big decision is about the ETL tool which will actually execute the data mapping jobs.
+Once the choice of data warehouse and the ETL vs ELT decision is made, the next big decision is about the ETL tool, which will actually execute the data mapping jobs.
 An ETL tool takes care of the execution and scheduling of all the mapping jobs.
 The business and transformation logic can be specified either in terms of SQL or custom domain-specific languages designed as part of the tool.
-The alternatives available for ETL tools are as follows
+The alternatives available for ETL tools are as follows.

 • Completely managed ETL services – Data warehouse providers like AWS and Microsoft offer ETL tools as well as a service.
 An example is the AWS glue or AWS data pipeline.
-Such services relieve the customer of the design, development and maintenance activities and allow them to focus only on the business logic.
-A limitation is that these tools may have limited abilities to interface with internal data sources that are custom ones or not commonly used.
+Such services relieve the customer of the design, development, and maintenance activities and allow them to focus only on the business logic.
+A limitation is that these tools may have limited abilities to interface with internal data sources that are custom or not commonly used.

-Identify Why You Need a Data Warehouse
+6. Data Warehouse Best Practices: Identify Why You Need a Data Warehouse

 Organizations usually fail to implement a Data Lake because they haven’t established a clear business use case for it.
-Organizations that begin by identifying a business problem for their data, can stay focused on finding a solution.
+Organizations that begin by identifying a business problem for their data can stay focused on finding a solution.
 Here are a few primary reasons why you might need a Data Warehouse:

 • Reducing Costs: Data Warehouses let decision-makers dive deeper into historical data and ascertain the success of past initiatives.
 They can take a look at how they need to change their approach to minimize costs, drive growth, and increase operational efficiencies.

-Define a Change Data Capture (CDC) Policy for Real-Time Data
+7. Data Warehouse Best Practices: Define a Change Data Capture (CDC) Policy for Real-Time Data

-Consider Adopting an Agile Data Warehouse Methodology
+8. Data Warehouse Best Practices: Consider Adopting an Agile Data Warehouse Methodology

-Use Tools instead of Building Custom ETL Solutions
+9. Data Warehouse Best Practices: Use Tools instead of Building Custom ETL Solutions

 Conclusion